OsalWick/InvoiceGenerator/README.md

    - Order type (dropdown selection)
    - Payment type (radio button selection)

-2. Add invoice items:
+2. Add items and discount:

-   - Click the "Add Item" button to create new item rows
+   - Click "Add Item" to add new items
-   - Each item requires:
-     - Item description
-     - Quantity
-     - Unit price
+   - Enter item description, quantity, and unit price
+   - Optionally enter a discount percentage
-   - Remove unwanted items using the "Remove" button (maintains at least one item)
+   - Remove items using the "Remove" button

 3. Generate invoice:
    - Submit the form to generate a professional invoice